Speak of the Devil (1989 film): Production

 The film was made in locations in Los Angeles, California.
 It "introduced" actor Shawn Patrick Greenfield and included the song "You Better Be Ready/The Ballad of Jonah Johnson."

 Home video

 The film was released on VHS videocassette in 1991 through Action International Pictures, but it is now out of production.
 In France, the film was released as "Aux Portes de L'enfer."

 Reception

-The film has received mixed to mostly negative reviews based on nine reviews at the IMDB.
 Horror guru and author of "Creature Features - The Science Fiction, Fantasy and Horror Movie Guide," John Stanley comments that the script "is all over the place in sub-plots."
 It has zero ratings at Rotten Tomatoes.